swapnil1222589/devcrew/README.md

-# DevCrew — Multi-Agent AI Software Engineering Team
+# DevCrew — Multi-Agent AI Software Engineering Team.

 A polished hackathon prototype demonstrating a collaborative multi-agent AI engineering platform.

 ## Concept

 DevCrew is a team of specialized AI agents that collaborate on real software engineering tasks: